 In summary, the results of the BHHRA indicate that exposures to COPCs in the sediment and surface water for both the outlet channels and Koppers Pond do not pose a significant health concern.
-Under the USEPA-requested default conditions and highly conservative exposure assumptions, there is a potential risk from fish consumption; however, the use of more realistic and representative exposure point concentrations and exposure assumptions based on Site-specific conditions results in potential risks that are within acceptable risk levels.
+Under the USEPA-requested default conditions, and highly conservative exposure assumptions, the potential risks from fish consumption exceed the target range of acceptable risks.
+The use of alternative assumptions based on the sustainable yield of fish from Koppers Pond for the RME individual yield cancer risks within the risk range and noncarcinogenic HIs that exceed the goal of protection of an HI = 1.
+The risks and hazards to the CTE individual are within the risk range and below the goal of protection of an HI = 1.